RyanThomas/urban-epi/README.md

   - Extensions are loaded by the program: r.li, v.in.osm
 - AWK
 - NodeJS (for the `osmtogeojson` commandline tool)
 - Anaconda with Python 2 or 3
+- Access to the data used in this application.
+Right now, the easiest way to do this is through the Yale High Performance Computing Cluster, where the data are available in the `/project/fas/hsu/rmt/urban_epi/data/` directory.
+Once you have access to the cluster, you can run `scp [from] [to]`. <br>
+For example: `scp netid@grace-next.hpc.yale.edu:/project/fas/hsu/rmt/urban_epi/data/ location/on/your/computer`.

 ## Setup
 Importantly, the repo is intended to be cloned into a directory parent directory and renamed "source".
 In other words, the name of the directory once it is cloned should be "source", and it should be in a parent directory.